Decision intelligence for real operating calls.

 Decisions that interact

-How much the current demand signal should override the original forecast
+How much the current demand signal should override the original plan

-Which supplier relationships allow for quantity changes at this stage
+Which supplier relationships allow quantity changes at this stage

-Whether to carry risk buffer or place lean orders and monitor
+Whether to carry buffer risk or place a leaner order and monitor

-How the reorder decision interacts with pricing and promotion plans already committed
+How the reorder call interacts with pricing and promotion decisions already in motion

 Reorder prioritiesRisk buffersLead-time exposure